shadow1992-droid/System-update-and-privacy-cleanup./README.md

-**script code...**
+Auto-Update Script for Ubuntu

+This repository contains a bash script to automatically update your Ubuntu system, including packages and firmware, with optional systemd integration to run it as a service.

+---

+Script: auto-update.sh

+Description:
+This script updates your Ubuntu system safely, performing package upgrades, cleaning unused packages, and updating firmware.

+Usage:

+sudo /path/to/auto-update.sh

+Script Content:

 #!/bin/bash

-# Must be run as root
+# Ensure script is run as root
 if [[ $EUID -ne 0 ]]; then
   echo "Please run this script with sudo or as root." exit 1 fi

-echo "Starting Shauns Ubuntu system update..."
+echo "Starting system update..."

 # Disable phased updates
 echo 'APT::Get::Always-Include-Phased-Updates "true";' > /etc/apt/apt.conf.d/99phased-updates